Four-Run Seventh Propels Sugar Land to One-Run Win

 • Discuss this story on the Pacific Coast League message board...

-- Dana Delivers Quality Start in Bees 5-1 Win - Salt Lake Bees
+- Salt Lake Shut Out by Sacramento as Lugo Provides Bees Lone Knock - Salt Lake Bees

+- Sugar Land Knocks Six Extra-Base Hits in Saturday Evening Defeat - Sugar Land Space Cowboys

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.